batect/batect/ROADMAP.md

 * for fatal exceptions (ie. crashes), add information on where to report the error (ie. GitHub issue)
 * use Docker API directly rather than using Docker CLI (would allow for more detailed progress and error reporting)
 * documentation
+  * add check for broken internal or external links
+  * update readme to point to correct locations
+  * build and publish as part of build
+  * spell check
   * examples for common languages and scenarios
     * Golang
     * NodeJS